Chinese Globetrotter! After having worked in the export and promotion of wine in France...

 Loire, Anjou Villages,Coteaux du Layon,Savennières,Rosé de Loire,Cabernet d'Anjou,Rosé d'Anjou,Crémant de Loire

 The Domaine is located in the lands of Saint Cyr en Bourg, next to Saumur.
 It is a family property that covers 50 hectares.
-Domaine de Nerleux will charm you with its buildings and especially with its terroirs of tufa, the limestone rock of our region but also an essential component of our underground world.
-Generous, it has the ability to absorb surpluses....Lire plus Learn more
+Domaine de Nerleux will charm you with its buildings...Lire plus Learn more

 The Domaine is located in the lands of Saint Cyr en Bourg, next to Saumur.
 It is a family property that covers 50 hectares.
 Domaine de Nerleux will charm you with its buildings and especially with its terroirs of tufa, the limestone rock of our region but also an essential component of our underground world.
 Generous, it has the ability to absorb excess water to restore it at the most appropriate times and thus give wines that are full and supple with silky tannins.

 Surrounded by a father and grandfather winegrower, the passion for wine was already strong, indeed "I fell into it when I was a child".
 When I arrived at the Domaine, I made a new cuvée made with Crémant de Loire: "L'art des Loups".
 Passionate about fine bubbles, I was keen to make a more atypical cuvée.
 100% grapes since without any addition of sugars, liqueur, or even sulphur to the bet, I invite you to discover this extra raw and natural Crémant, subtle and elegant.
 Internships with Burgundian friends are very good memories and they have been very formative.